-We identify three important issues in the design of the router network architecture.
+The scope of this paper is limited to the router network and we identify three important issues in its design.
 These are: the switching mode, contention resolution, and network flow control.
-Equally important, end-to-end flow control and congestion control are handled in our NoC at the network edge instead of the routers; we therefore omit their discussion here.
-Similarly, we assume guaranteed data integrity at the link level and retain it at the network layer and and higher.
+Equally important are end-to-end flow control and congestion control, but these are handled by the network interfaces and hence are out of the scope of this paper.
+Moreover, we assume guaranteed data integrity at the link level and retain it at the network layer and higher.